Matt-Wild/faithful/README.md

 # Special Thanks

+- Thank you to Coldeiб for his Russian translation of our mod! (find it on our Discord)

 - Thank you to all the people who helped turn ideas into reality on the Risk of Rain 2 Modding Discord server!
   - .score
   - Chinchi